-Proposal Board Recommendation Election of Arnold Levine, Ph.D. and Charles M. Baum, M.D., Ph.D. as Class II directors FOR To approve, on a non-binding advisory basis, the compensation of our named executive officers.
-FOR To approve, on a non-binding advisory basis, the frequency of future stockholder advisory votes on the compensation of our named executive officers.
-ONE YEAR Ratification of Ernst & Young LLP as our independent registered public accounting firm FOR Thank you for your ongoing support of and continued interest in PMV Pharmaceuticals
+Proposal Recommendation Election of Richard Heyman, Ph.D., David H. Mack, Ph.D. and Laurie Stelzer as Class III directors FOR To approve, on a non-binding advisory basis, the compensation of our named executive officers FOR Ratification of Ernst & Young LLP as our independent registered public accounting firm FOR